rewardpay/coding-challenge/README.md

 ## Assumptions During Development

-- Print results to the file instead of a simple console for better outcome usage and visibility
 - JavaScript selected.
 Assumed "of" is a typo of "or" in the `Please use JavaScript of TypeScript...` challenge overview
 - **Working Capital Ratio** was calculated exactly as it was given in the description.
 Potentially there is a typo of what should be subtracted in `liabilities` calculation.
-Given `credit` - `debit` but possible should be visa versa.
-In real project should be verified
+Given `credit` - `debit`.
+In real project business logic should be re-verified before implementation

 ## Technologies Used